 Much the same way dirt and grime can accumulate around the house over the winter months, a layer of confusion and uncertainty can settle on your finances over time.
 If you’ve been lax in the accounting department over the past quarter, now is the time to give the numbers a closer look and see where you stand.

 The first step is to get a solid number when it comes to your credit card debt.
 If you are carrying revolving debt, you are probably paying anywhere from 15 to 30% APR on it, which is a financial anchor around your neck.
 Also, make sure you are current on all your other monthly bills to avoid late charges, overdraft fees from your bank and possible damage to your credit score.
-An easy way to avoid these charges is by getting a cash advance.
+An easy way to avoid these charges is by getting an installment loan.

 And speaking of credit scores, this would also be an ideal time to see where you stand.
 Your credit score determines the interest rates you receive on financial products like car loans, mortgages and credit cards, as well as whether you pay a security deposit on your utilities, qualify for a rental property or qualify for the best rates and phones from your wireless carrier.
 Protect your credit, and check it often.